input-output-hk/partner-chains-smart-contracts/onchain/STANDARDS.md

 public interface a module provides.
 It gives us stability guarantees (namely, we know that we can change things that aren’t exported without breaking downstream code at compile time), and tells us where to go looking first when inspecting or learning the module.
-Additionally, it means there is less change that implementation details ‘leak’ out of the module due to mistakes on the part of developers, especially those who may not be familiar with the code in question.
+Additionally, it means there is less chance that implementation details ‘leak’ out of the module due to mistakes on the part of developers, especially those who may not be familiar with the code in question.